Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 But, you know, it was seven years ago now.

-Why do you have so many spoons?
+You have so many spoons.

 So many spoons.